ejin700/hombasis-gnn/qm9/README.md

 ### QM9

 The QM9 dataset is provided in ``data/QM9``.
-The homomorphism counts of all connected graphs with up to 5 vertices for all graphs in the train, valid, and test set are contained in the `data/QM9/v5_homcounts.zip` file.
+The homomorphism counts of all connected graphs with up to 5 vertices and the 6-cycle for all graphs in the train, valid, and test set are contained in the `data/QM9/v5c6_homcounts.zip` file.
 This zip file contains a folder with three files: `train_homcounts.json`, `valid_homcounts.json`, and `test_homcounts.json`.

-Before running the model training for R-GCN, please unzip the `data/QM9/v5_homcounts.zip` file, and move the contents into the `data/QM9` directory.
+Before running the model training for R-GCN, please unzip the `data/QM9/v5c6_homcounts.zip` file, and move the contents into the `data/QM9` directory.

 ## Running